 It was 2008, and an economic recession hit the job market hard in the U.S. I took whatever job that I could get just to pay the bills.
 What happened over the next two years was a job odyssey that I would not wish on anyone.
 Five jobs in two years.
 As I moved from one position to the next, my self-esteem would fall lower and lower.
 Doubt crept into my life again, and it was the same emotions that I felt all those years ago when I dropped out of college.
 Only this time, I wasn’t living with Mom and Dad.
 My girlfriend was now my wife, and we had thousands of dollars of school loans to pay and many other monetary responsibilities.
 No matter how much I struggled, I still reflected on my past experiences to find answers to my worries.

 In 2010, I found work at a place with good working hours, modest pay and good benefits.
 It was a very stable job and I was fine with it despite the usual drama from co-workers (Whatever, I remembered high school.
 We all deal with this at work).
 Since I landed this job, we bought a house, got two cats, had a son and our finances stabilized.
 Well, stabilized as much as we can with school debt.
 So, happy ending, right?

-In a previous post I mentioned I was let go from said job in 2015.
-All the emotions of self-doubt, depression, worry, anger and frustration start to settle into my brain again.
+I was let go from said job in 2015.
+All the emotions of self-doubt, depression, worry, anger and frustration started to settle into my brain again.
 Even at 40, even when I overcame so many obstacles before to attain some level of success and stability, I felt like I accomplished nothing.

-The stakes are much higher for me now than when I was that silly high school kid that I don’t even recognize anymore, but I will ask the same questions of myself that I did over twenty years ago, and searching for answers so I can learn from the experience .
+The stakes are much higher for me now than when I was a silly high school kid, one that I don’t even recognize anymore.
+But, I will ask the same questions of myself that I did over twenty years ago, and searching for answers so I can learn from the experience .
 As always, I am ready for the challenge.